|Glossary of Risk Assessment Terms|

 A plan to which participants, as well as the employer, contribute.
 Under certain contributory plans participants may be required to contribute as a condition of eligibility.

-A period of employment which is recognized as service for purposes of determining eligibility to receive pension payments and/or determining the amount of such payments.
+A period of employment which is recognized as service for purposes of determining the eligibility for, or magnitude of, benefits.

 DBack to Top|

 A benefit payable by reason of a member's death.
 The benefit can be in the form of a lump sum, an annuity or a refund of the member's contributions.